ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 They take care the obj format generated.
 So, it's not defined in Chapter4_2/ which support assembly code only.

-:num:`Figure #genobj-f6`, MCELFStreamer take care the obj format also.
+:num:`Figure #genobj-f6`, MCELFStreamer takes care the obj format also.
-:num:`Figure #genobj-f5` Cpu0MCCodeEmitter take care code emitter while
+:num:`Figure #genobj-f5` Cpu0MCCodeEmitter takes care code emitter while
-MCELFStreamer take care the obj output streamer.
+MCELFStreamer takes care the obj output streamer.
 :num:`Figure #genobj-f10` is MCELFStreamer inheritance tree.
 You can find a lot of operations in that inheritance tree.